Scroll down for all the latest news from Missy, Kim and the uckiood studio.

 [September 12 2018]

-After the success of the 2:365 Art Book (now out of print), Missy’s new book The Aesthetic of Mental Disorder is forthcoming December 2018.
-It is available to preorder here.
+After the success of the 2:365 Art Book (now out of print), Missy’s new book The Aesthetic of Mental Disorder; 2:365, Bipolar & Beyond is forthcoming 2019.

 Following four years of interviews with academics and the media across the world, this new book sees Missy return with fresh eyes to the 2:365 project.
 Drawing on her experience as a former art history professor, she analyzes 2:365‘s visual language and symbolism, and sets the project both in historical context and against trends in contemporary art.
 The book also touches on art therapy and the problematic nature of identity and self-expression.